fifi634/social-network/README.md

 ## Global features
 * Login : with secure data
 * Sign in : with secure data
+* Profil: update user information and delete acount exept admin
-* Homepage : display post of all users
+* Homepage : display post of all users if authentified
-* Post : with text and pictures
+* Post : with text and picture, update this by only create poster and admin
 * Like post system : with anti cheat

 * You can personalize colors interface in `client/src/config.js`
-* admin acount : Id: admin@groupomania.com / Passorwd: admin
+* Admin acount : Id: admin@groupomania.com / Password: admin

 ## Requirement
 * Node.js : https://nodejs.org